 College of Nursing

 The College of Nursing was running smoothly having good nursing educators until dramatic changes occurred with the transfer of management and ownership to Frere (Saint) Benilde Romancon Educational Foundation in 1987.
-The college became a witness to these changes.
-Since it became a Catholic institution, the college was headed by a Catholic nun and it envisioned to mold the students the Catholic way, although students belonging to varied religious sects were also accepted but they have to conform to the demands of a catholic institution.
+Since it became a Catholic institution, the College was headed by a Catholic nun and it envisioned to mold the students the Catholic way.
+Although students belonging to varied religious sects were also accepted in the program, they have to conform to the demands of a catholic institution.
 Hence, the vision – to develop competent, committed, compassionate and Christian nurses.

-Through the years, the college has maintained its high standard of nursing education as evident by the results of the national board exams.
-In 1998, the college has been recognized as the 6th top performing schools by the Professional Regulations Commission (PRC).
-In batch 2001, one of the graduates successfully made it to number 3 in the National Nurse Licensure Exam.
-As years passed by, the DLSMHSI College of Nursing continues to provide pride to the institution by consistently being included in the top performing schools and having students topping the National Nurse Licensure Exam.
-In the recently concluded NLE 2015, the college ranked 2nd among the top performing schools with top notched graduates who ranked 7th and 10th place.
+Through the years, the College has maintained its high standard of nursing education as evidenced by the results of the Philippine Nurses Licensure Examination (PNLE).
+In 1998, the college has been recognized as the 6th top performing school by the Professional Regulations Commission (PRC).
+One of the graduates of batch 2016 successfully made it to number 1 in the Philippine Nurse Licensure Examination (PNLE).
+As the years passed, the DLSMHSI College of Nursing continues to give pride to the institution by consistently being included in the list of top performing schools and having students topping the PNLE.
+In the recently concluded PNLE 2019, the College ranked 1st among the top performing schools with the 100% passing rate of the graduates.

-With the increasing job opportunities here and abroad, the college is now preparing to meet the demands of increasing enrolment, while maintaining its tradition of excellence.
-This is addressed by adopting quality and effective instruction carried out by the competent faculty members.
-Now it aims to develop not only competent, compassionate and Christian nurses but globally-comparable as well.
+With the increasing job opportunities here and abroad, the College is now preparing to meet the demands of increasing enrolment, while maintaining its tradition of excellence.
+This is addressed by adopting quality and effective instruction carried out by competent faculty members.
+Now it aims to develop not only competent, compassionate and Christian nurses but globally-competitive as well.

 COLLEGE OF NURSING LOGO